Our Story

 Frank Taylor founded Taylor Woodrow at the age of 16.
 He began a housing business in Blackpool, England when a local banker agreed to lend him £400 pounds.
 This, along with some family capital, Taylor began his career by building a house for his family.
 The banker required an adult to be a part of the enterprise, so his uncle Jack Woodrow was added.
 The company became known as Taylor Woodrow.

-FEB 19—The first home in Woodmans Chart closed on, just 15 months after Sarasota County Commissioners approved The Meadows.
+FEB 19 – The first home in Woodmans Chart sold.
 The proud owners were Bill and Doris Eiseman.

 The first Annual meeting of the Board of Directors took place.
 David Nash, President, PG Slough, Arthur C. Sayers—Vice President and Secretary, George A. Dietz, George Cogswell, Treasurers.